 Other links to products and travel providers on this website will earn Traveling For Miles a commission that helps contribute to the running of the site.
 Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed, or approved by any of these entities.
 Terms apply to all credit card welcome offers, earning rates and benefits and some credit card benefits will require enrollment.
 For more details please see the disclosures found at the bottom of every page.

-Chase has launched another promotion in which its offering a bonus to cardholders who convert Ultimate Rewards points to Marriott Bonvoy points by the middle of November.
+Way back in September, Chase launched a promotion in which it has been offering a 50% bonus to cardholders who convert Ultimate Rewards points to Marriott Bonvoy points and that promotion is set to end today.

-The last time we saw such a promotion (August) there was a 70% bonus on the table, so as this promotion has the bonus set at just 50%, this is a transfer off to pass on unless what is discussed below applies to you.
+The last time we saw such a promotion (August) there was a 70% bonus on the table, so this is a transfer off to pass on unless what is discussed below applies to you.

 The promotion